telerik/reporting-docs/knowledge-base/display-reports-in-maui-blazor-pdf-viewer.md

 }
 ````

-In the web page, above the PDF Viewer component there is a [TelerikDropDownList](https://docs.telerik.com/blazor-ui/components/dropdownlist/overview) to allow the user to select a report that is available on the service.
+In the web page, above the PDF Viewer component, there is a [TelerikDropDownList](https://docs.telerik.com/blazor-ui/components/dropdownlist/overview) to allow the user to select a report that is available on the service.
 The component should be filled with the list of available reports from the service itself when such an endpoint is available.
-In the case with Reporting online demos there is no such endpoint, so we have hardcoded the list with reports.
-Here is the configuration code of the drop down list component:
+In the case of Reporting online demos, there is no such endpoint, so we have hardcoded the list with reports.
+Here is the configuration code of the drop-down list component:

 ````CSHTML
 <TelerikDropDownList @ref="@DropDownListRef"